Yellowstone Road Trip Itinerary: The Black Hills Route

 5.5 HOURS/350 MILES

-Today you are going to explore some of America’s best kept secrets in Southern Wyoming.
-It is a long trip so break it up however you like.
+Continuing on your Yellowstone road trip, get ready to explore some of America’s best kept secrets in Southern Wyoming.
 Your first stop is the town of Rawlins.
-There is particularly interesting history here, as it is home to the Wyoming Frontier Prison Museum.
-After you have stretched your legs in Rawlins, it’s time to hit Saratoga.
-Your drive down will have vast open spaces and the towering peaks of the Snowy Range.
+History buffs rejoice, as Rawlins is home to the Wyoming Frontier Prison Museum.
+After you have stretched your legs, it’s time to hit Saratoga.
+Your drive will feature vast open spaces and the towering peaks of the Snowy Range.
 Saratoga will be a good stop for lunch before you head west on Highway 130 for Medicine Bow National Forest.
 This area is full of lakes and peaks with many spots to sit by the water and relax.
-After you have enjoyed one of the best outdoor areas in Southern Wyoming head for Laramie.
+After you have enjoyed one of the best outdoor areas in Southern Wyoming, head for Laramie.
 Laramie is an idyllic American town with rich history, fun local happenings, and tons of outdoor recreation.
 If you didn’t get a chance to visit Vedauwoo the first time, this is your second chance.
 Take some time to walk around downtown Laramie where you will find great restaurants, art shops, souvenirs and more.
-For some this may be the last stop of your trip before heading back to the airport.
-For others you may be heading down to Denver, Colorado for a taste of the city life.
+For some, this may be the last stop of your trip before heading back to the airport.
+For others, head to Denver, Colorado, for a taste of the city life.

 Exchange your country boots for your city shoes because you are now in the Mile High City.
 Denver is known for its foodie paradise, vibrant neighborhoods, music scene, thriving beer culture, amazing art, and sporting life.
-During your visit you may hear many expressions such as LoDo, SoDo, RiNo and many more.
-That is because Denver is broken up into ten different neighborhoods.
-So whatever you are looking for during your vacation, you will find it within one of the neighborhoods, each with its own unique style and flair.
-Find out more about Denver here.
+During your visit you may hear many expressions such as “LoDo,” “SoDo,” “RiNo” and many more.
+These are references to Denver’s is ten diverse neighborhoods.
+Whatever you are looking for during your vacation, you will find it within one of these eclectic neighborhoods.